kimmaker/RTK3/README.md

 To restore the history simulation game's historical^ accuracy, files in this repository apply corrections to all known errors in the English names of KOEI's RTK3 characters.
 There are no alterations to characters' abilities or other attributes.

-^ (Or 'fictional', since RTK（三国志演義）itself is a fiction.)
+^ (Or 'fictional', since RTK（三国志演義）itself is a history-inspired fiction.)

 ## Usage instructions and caveats